pketh/pketh.github.io/_posts/2024-10-28-plantstudio.md

 <img src="/images/2024/plantstudio/sample-flowers2.webp" class="no-shadow">

-> Special thanks to Ethan from [Plantkind](https://plantkind.earth/) for giving me a bit of insight into his landscape architecture practice for this post.
+> Special thanks to Lily from [Plantkind](https://plantkind.earth/) for giving me a bit of insight into his landscape architecture practice for this post.